moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Relays {#relays-moq}

-The Relays play an important role for enabling low latency delivery within the MoQ architecture.
-This specification allows for a delivery protocol based on a publish/subscribe metaphor where some endpoints, called publishers, publish objects and some endpoints, called subscribers, consume those objects.
-Relays leverage this publish/subscribe metaphor to form an overlay delivery network similar/in-parallel to what CDN provides today.

-Relays serves as policy enforcement points by validating subscribe and publish requests to the tracks.
+Relays are leveraged to enable distribution scale in the MoQ architecture.
+Relays can be used to form an overlay delivery network, similar in functionality to Content Delivery Networks (CDNs).
+Additionally, relays serve as policy enforcement points by validating subscribe and publish requests at the edge of a network.

 ## Subscriber Interactions